bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 15: Minimum spanning tree.
 Final review.
 _Dec 5-9_

-This final week we'll introduce  another fundamental problem on graphs, the Minimum Spanning Tree (MST).
+We  introduce  another fundamental problem on graphs, the Minimum Spanning Tree (MST).
 We'll see a couple of properties of MSTs which will get us intuition for how to compute an MST efficiently.
 We'll glance at two well-known algorithms, Prim's and Kruskal's,  which are both greedy algorithms much in the spirit of Dijkstra.
 Their correctness follows from a neat result called The Cut Theorem.

 This last week we'll also do a quick review and work on some extra fun problems!